Besides the world’s highest skyscraper and the biggest shopping mall, there is a lot to experience in Dubai for digital nomads.

 - Planning on visiting Dubai during a layover?

-Dubai is a great option for digital nomads as most of the population understands and speaks English.
-Though Arabic is the official language of the country.
+Dubai is a great option for digital nomads as most people understand and speak English, though Arabic is the official language of the country.

 United Arab Emirates Dirham (AED) is the official currency of Dubai.

-Most places in Dubai are equipped with the British-style wall sockets that have three rectangular pins.
+Most places in Dubai have British-style wall sockets with three rectangular pins.